 Before joining this trip, the questions you should be asking yourself are:

-Are you happy being on your bike for between 6-8 hours each day for several consecutive days?
+Are you happy being on your bike for around six hours each day for several days in a row?

-Rated 4.60 out of 5 based on 5 review(s) of Bike Tour – The Wild Atlantic Way
+Rated 5.00 out of 5 based on 1 review(s) of Bike Tour – The Five Countries Tour

 Every client receives a feedback survey when they return from their guided, self guided or tailor made vacation with us.
 Once completed the review is published on our website just as soon as our database updates.
 The little touches and details are important to us and where issues are raised we make positive changes to our trips to improve your experience.

 That’s why we read each of our client’s reviews and although we don’t respond to all of them, if it’s glowing feedback then we get the satisfaction of helping to make your vacations truly memorable.

 Reviewed on 07/07/2019

 Age: 60 - 70